praveen-me/praveen-me/src/pages/posts/an-introduction-to-generators.md

 ![An Introduction to Generators Cover](./../../images/an-introduction-to-generators.png)

-Generators are function that are introduced in ES6 and have ability to pause and play i.e you can return multiple values from the different context of the execution of the function.
+Generators function are introduced in ES6 and have the ability to pause and play i.e can return multiple values from the different context of the execution of the function.
-You can pause them where ever you want maybe in the middle of the express.
-They have this super cool ability on execution.
+You can pause them where ever you want, even in the middle of the express.
+They have this super cool ability when get executed.

 ## Let's write a Generator